mgalkus/Crypto-page/readme.md

 ABOUT
-A responsive one page site with animaton, inspired by a design for a crypto platform site.
+A responsive one page site with animaton, based on a design for a crypto platform site.

 FEATURES
 Made using HTML, Sass and JS.